Seminars & Electives

 *Fulfills Liberal Arts Core requirement for Category IIA - (class in Honors Cottage)

-Course Description: This course surveys the development of Western Civilization from the ancient Hebrews to the beginning of the Renaissance in 1300.
-We will survey the history and sample the literature of the Hebrews, Greeks, Romans, and finally of the various medieval European states.
+Course Description: This course surveys the development of Western Civilization from the beginning of the Renaissance in 1300 to the beginning of the French Revolution in 1789.
+We will survey the history and sample the literature of the Renaissance, the Age of Absolutism, and the Enlightenment.
 The honors section will be conducted on the basis of active class participation.
 Student presentations on a variety of subjects and discussions of issues and texts will augment formal lectures by the professor.
 Also, each student will have at least one individual tutorial with the professor.